makerhealth/Interactive-Beamer/README.md

      <br> GND -> GND
      <br> SDA -> SDA
      <br> SCL -> SCL
-  3. Power up the Raspberry Pi and the Projector
+  3. Power up the Raspberry Pi and the Projector.
-     If you experience problems try another power supply.
+     <br>If you experience problems try another power supply.
   4. Open the terminal and type the following lines
+    <br>```{r, engine='bash', count_lines}
+    cd ~/Desktop/Projector
+    sudo python interactive_projector.py
+    ```
+  5. Connect the pins of the touch sensor with touch pads on the wall.
+     <br> As discribed above each pin each pin is associated with a specifc picture.
+So you need to connect each pad with the picture you want to display when the pad is touched.

 ### Licence